 Chaucer uses fire as metaphor to describe character traits - from nurturing and passionate to destructive and vengeful.
 These characterisations are often stereotypes, seemingly describing an ‘everyman’ or ‘everywoman’.
 Canterbury Cathedral burnt in 1174 and again in 1872.
 Was this an act of man, woman, god or chance?

 The work includes two models, one which was burnt and one which remains pristine.
 The models are a combination of the plans from a medieval house/workshop and a ‘working’ firebox, where string is spun around wooden spindles to create fire.
 Displayed in a museum context, these objects or models’ become ambiguous.
 Works created as part of ‘The Arsonist’s Tale’ also includes collages on books and record sleeves and a new publication.

-Publication, ‘The Arsonist’s Tale’.
-Riso printed in an edition of 20 by Notewell Press.
+‘The Arsonist’s Tale’.
+A publication printed in an edition of 20 by Notewell Press.